MysteryPancake/Houdini-Fun/README.md

 ## Demeyer circle grid

-Sunset333 on the CGWiki Discord wanted to remake a [circle animation by Mario Demeyer](https://www.instagram.com/p/DWBvVI5gpAq).
+Sunset333 on the CGWiki Discord wanted to remake [this circle animation by Mario Demeyer](https://www.instagram.com/p/DWBvVI5gpAq).

 Jakob suggested using recursive subdivision or a quadtree [similar to Matt Taylor](https://www.youtube.com/watch?v=GhquYJ9m1Oc).